-Enrollment Comments: This course is designed for most science majors but not intended for math majors.
+Enrollment Comments: This course is designed for life science majors but not intended for math majors.
 Must be taken concurrently with PHYS101.

 Laboratory exercises provide students with hands-on application of principles discussed in lecture.
 This is a mandatory lab component of PHYS101.
-Topics include Newtonian mechanics, energy and momentum, conservation laws, and thermal properties of matter.
+Topics include Newton's laws of motion, energy and momentum, conservation laws, and thermal properties of matter.
 Successful completion of this course requires passing both PHYS101 and PHYS101L with a C- or better in a concurrent semester.
 Satisfies general education science lab requirements if taken concurrently with PHYS101.